gemoc/ICSA2017Tutorial/readme.md

 ### 2.5 Completing the dynamic semantics

 For temporal constraints, we provide an implementation of the FSM dynamic semantics.
-We suggest, to restart from the FSM version in the [archive for step 2.5](https://github.com/gemoc/ICSA2017Tutorial/tree/master/2.5).
+We suggest, to restart from the FSM version in the [archive for step 2.5](https://github.com/gemoc/ICSA2017Tutorial/blob/master/2.5/2.5-task.zip).
 Prior to that, delete all projects from your workspace.

 The operational semantics of FSM are defined in the following Xtend file, which employs Kermeta and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the dynamic behavior of FM models:

 - org.gemoc.sample.legacyfsm.fsm.k3dsa/src/org/gemoc/sample/legacyfsm/fsm/k3dsa/tfsmAspects.xtend,

 We left two methods unimplemented with TODO.
 Try to implement these two methods.

-TODO: decide upon which methods to leave underspecified

 ​:warning: Execution Functions